 - In Beastly, Kyle tries to get around the whole looking like a monster thing by looking to date a girl online.
 Kendra tells him that it would never work out the way he wants it to, because while relationships can start online, he'd have to meet the girl in real life eventually, if he wants to break the curse.
 She then points out how Kyle posted several lies (or at least stretched truths) about himself online, to try to be more appealing to potential girlfriends.
 After that conversation, Kyle uses his magic mirror to see what the online twenty-something-year-old girls look like in real life.
 They turn out to be an old man, a middle-aged police officer, and a twelve-year-old girl, to name just a few.
 The young girl gets pissy when Kyle calls her out on her charade.

-- In Buffy the Vampire Slayer, Willow once dated her nice charming chat-buddy Malcolm... who was actually a incorporeal murderous demon possessing the computer system.
+- In the Buffy the Vampire Slayer episode "I Robot, You Jane", Willow once dated her nice charming chat-buddy Malcolm... who was actually a incorporeal murderous demon possessing the computer system.

-- A variation in How I Met Your Mother; Ted meets a girl through World of Warcraft.
+- How I Met Your Mother: Ted meets a girl through World of Warcraft.
 She turns out to be completely crazy.

 - This xkcd strip demonstrates how the internet makes you appear smarter.